ANZAzureDevs/New-Breakpoint/README.md

 If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/Iv9yaBHjq6E).

-Cloud technology offers developers a smorgasboard of services to help them build solutions to solve all types of problems.
+Cloud technology offers developers a smorgasbord of services to help them build solutions to solve all types of problems.

 What if you were rolling out a competition program that your customers sign up for?
 You'd need to be able scale things like collection of customer preferences, generation of personalised resources, and making sure all the legal T&C's matched up to the customer.